soneiko/soneikoo/_posts/2022-02-22-nth-fibonacci.md

 **Solution**

-This is the most basic and classic problem for Recursion.
+This is the most basic and classic problem of Recursion.
 Solution code of it shows the beaty of recursion and how amazing things could happen with several lines of code.

 Below, you can find three different solutions.
-Each of them deserves to be written even if some are not optimal.
+Each of them deserves to be posted even if some are not optimal.
 Let's compare them:
 1. The most beautiful solution.
 But time complexity `O(2 ^ n)`, space complexity `O(n)` (because of recursion stack).
 2. Solution which shows the power of memoization technique and how it can reduce complexity from exponential to linear.
 Time complexity `O(n)`, space `O(n)`.
 3. This is optimal solution, although it's not recursive. `O(n)` time, `O(1)` space.